maheshsabnis/einfochipsreact/reactapp/my-react-app/README.md

    - Add  a new Expression for Delete Product this has to show the Delete component view that user will verify the product before deleting
    - Create / Edit / Delete component must have link for 'Back to List' to go back to ProductList Page
    -  Create / Edit / Delete component must have  'Cancel' button to go back to the PorductList page

+7. create a new action that will be dispatched when the table row is clicked, this action will accept the selected employee data for the row and will query to store so that the selected data will be displayed in textboxes.